Our step-by-step guide will help employers successfully conduct a remote interview with potential candidates using video technology.

 Before the Video Interview

-Before conducting your video interview with potential candidates, taking a few steps will ensure the process goes smoothly.
-Make sure you have the properly working necessary equipment, communicate with candidates about the interview process, and prepare your interview questions early.
+Prior to conducting your video interview with potential candidates, there are a few steps to ensure that the process goes smoothly, including making sure you have properly working equipment, communicating with candidates about the interview process, and preparing your interview questions early.
+Follow these video interview tips for successful interviews.

 1. Verify Technology

 One of the more frequent errors that occurs when conducting video interviews is technology failure.
-While convenient, remote interviews can prove to be unpredictable when unstable Wi-Fi, camera, and audio issues are a factor.
-To avoid this, conduct a technology check several hours before the interview.
+While convenient, remote interviews can prove to be unpredictable when unstable Wi-Fi/internet connection, poor camera/image quality, and audio issues come into play.
+To avoid this, conduct a technology check several hours prior to the interview.
 Be sure to check the Wi-Fi connection in the location where the interview will be conducted and ensure the camera (whether built-in or external) and audio are working properly.

 2. Communicate With Candidates